Banana Cream Pie Cupcakes

 - Pipe the frosting (I used a large round tip) onto the cooled cupcakes, covering the filled centers.
 Top with crushed graham cracker crumbs and a banana chip, if desired.
 Or, if you’re serving immediately, use a fresh banana slice–soooooo good.

-These did it for me & my naner cravings, so if you love banana cream pie, too, I guarantee it’ll hit the spot.
+These Banana Cream Pie Cupcakes did it for me & my naner cravings, so if you love banana cream pie, too, I guarantee it’ll hit the spot.
 Now, where are the pickles??

 Thanks again, Dorothy, for letting me frighten/enlighten your readers!
 You all are super duper welcome over at The Domestic Rebel anytime.
 Come say hi and we can talk about Real Housewives and our love for cotton candy if you want.
 Have a sweet day!! xo, Hayley

 Thanks again Hayley!
-Love those cupcakes and I can’t wait to make them.
+Love those Banana Cream Pie Cupcakes and I can’t wait to make them.
 Kisses!